bacalhau-project/bacalhau/docs/data-ingestion/from-url.md

 ## Need Support?

-For questions, feedback, please reach out in our [forum](https://github.com/filecoin-project/bacalhau/discussions)
+For questions and feedback, please reach out in our [forum](https://github.com/filecoin-project/bacalhau/discussions)